gwhivanov/hello-world/README.md

 - Programming Basics with C# at SoftUni
 - Programming Basics with JavaScript at SoftUni
 - Design Basics at SoftUni
-- Web Development at SwitchAcademy (In progress)
+- Web Development at SwitchAcademy
-- Interior Design at SoftUni (In Progress)
+- Interior Design at SoftUni
-- Programming Fundamentals at SoftUni (In progress)
+- Programming Fundamentals at SoftUni
+- JS Advanced at SoftUni
+- JS BackEnd at SoftUni
+- JS Web at SoftUni
+- JS React at SoftUni
+- Pyton at Strypes Lab (in progress)